theengs/decoder/docs/participate/adding-decoders.md

       "tempc":{
          "cond":["svd", 25, "4"],
          "decoder":["vfhd", "svd", 30, 4, true],
-         "post_proc":["/", 10]
+         "pprc":["/", 10]
       },
 ```

 Here we have a single property that defines a value that we want to decode.
-The key "tempc" will be used as the key in the JsonObject provided when `decodeBLEJson(JsonObject)` is called. "tempc" in this example is another JSON object that has an (optional, explained below) `condition`, `decoder`, and `post_proc`.
+The key "tempc" will be used as the key in the JsonObject provided when `decodeBLEJson(JsonObject)` is called. "tempc" in this example is another JSON object that has an (optional, explained below) `condition`, `decoder`, and `pprc`.

 `condition` is a JSON array.
 The first parameter defines the data source of the condition to test and must be one of:
 - "svd"